locessentials/eng401-business-english-us/final-project/final-project-overview.md

 - **Collaborative Skills:** Effective teamwork and peer evaluation
 - **Integration:** Synthesis of course concepts and real-world application

-## Getting Started
+## Using This Project for Professional Development

-Ready to demonstrate your business English skills?
+- **Portfolio-Quality Materials** that demonstrate business English competency while serving as practical resources
+- **Transferable Skills** - Research, analysis, and presentation skills are used in every business context
+- **Immediate Application:** This project creates knowledge and materials you can use immediately
+- **Collaborative Experience** that helps you continue building on your ability to organize and coordinate

 This final project represents your opportunity to showcase the professional communication skills that will serve you throughout your career as a translator, interpreter, or business communication specialist.

 ---